What is intermodal freight transport?

 - The container is driven to the warehouse of the receiver shortly after being discharged at the port of destination

-Intermodal freight transportation provides organizations with flexible options in their supply chain as they move their goods from the source to the customer.
+Intermodal freight transport provides organizations with flexible options in their supply chain as they move their goods from the source to the customer.
 In today’s ever-changing transportation market, intermodal freight transportation is beginning to be integrated more frequently into the supply chain strategy.
 This allows the optimization of trade-offs among the components of supply chains and the service and cost aspects of the means of transportation.
-Intermodal freight transportation can increase a company’s bottom line by providing significant saving over traditional over the road trucking.
+Apparently, intermodal lets you reduce shipping costs and perfectly works for long-distance moves.
+Also, if your goods are low or medium-valued, intermodal will be a beneficial and cost-efficient solution.
+Intermodal freight transportation can increase a company’s bottom line by providing significant savings over traditional over the road trucking.

 To learn more about freight transportation and how PLS can help your company utilize intermodal methods, contact us to request a freight quote today.